-A design note before we get started: I think that this table topper would also look nice with a Jockey Silk in each of the blocks, not just the 4 in the corners.
+A design note before we get started: I think this table topper would also look nice with a Jockey Silk in each block, not just the 4 in the corners.
 If you want to make it that way, just cut out 4 more Jockey Silks.
 Then place them in the 4 “empty” white squares.
-I recommend placing those 4 silks straight up and down (instead of at a 45 degree angle).
+I recommend placing those 4 silks straight up and down (instead of at a 45-degree angle).

 Repeat with remaining 3 blocks.

 Pick up your 8″x8″ center block and sew two of the 1″ x 9″ strips cut from fabric A to the top and bottom of the block.
 Press.
 Stitch the two 1″ x 9″ strips from fabric A to the other two sides.
 Press.

 You end up with a double border.
 Press and trim block to 10″x10″.

 Cut out and iron your horseshoes to the center of this block, using the same method that you used to attach the jockey silks.

 Using a straight stitch, zig zag stitch or applique stitch (it’s your preference) stitch around the edge of all of your applique pieces.

 Assemble your blocks.

 Use the diagram above as a guide.
 Press seams.

 That’s it you’re done!
 It’s so simple you can make one for a friend too!